klepas/ozlockcon.com/schedule.md

 ### [Impressioning](/workshops/#jos-weyers-holly-poer)

 File a working key to a lock from a blank.

+Holly and Jos will be available to instruct during the weekend for a couple hours each day.
+The remaining time, equipment will be available for practice but unattended by instructors.

 3-, 4-, and 5-pin Lockwood `234b45`/`SLW29` available for practice.